TheSTL/learn-goto-link/README.md

 ## Tools/Extension

-1.Octotree - It adds a treeview navigation control to GitHub repositories, making it much easier to navigate around larger projects.
+1. Octotree - It adds a treeview navigation control to GitHub repositories, making it much easier to navigate around larger projects.

+2. [Hihayk](https://hihayk.github.io/scale/#4/6/50/80/0/0/20/50/C71E68/199/30/104/white) - To create a set of colors.

 ## Interview Questions